stevedonovan/runner/readme.md

 ```

 You can say `runner --edit` to edit the static cache `Cargo.toml`, and `runner --build` to
-rebuild the cache afterwards.
+rebuild the cache afterwards. `runner update` will update all the dependencies in the
+cache, and `runner update package` will update a _particular_ package - follow this
+with `build` as before.

  The cache is built for both debug and release mode,
 so using `-sO` you can build snippets in release mode.
 Documentation is also built
 for the cache, and `runner --doc` will open that documentation in the browser.
 (It's
 always nice to have local docs, especially in bandwidth-starved situations.)